 - Blogging — generating quality content on legal topics that your prospects care about — using the keywords they would use in an online search — helps get your firm found.

 - Social networking — today, many people turn to social networks for referrals.
-Make sure your social media pages have a messaging capability and that you respond quickly to inquiries.
+Make sure your social media pages have a messaging capability and that you respond quickly (5 minutes is the sweet spot) to inquiries.

 - PPC campaigns — use PPC advertising to drive prospects to your landing pages where you can capture their email addresses.